Dawod-G/ENSEA_Typst-Template/volt-internship-ensea/- draft/template-internship.typ

   body,
 ) = {
-  // Check if all mandatory variables are defined. if company-logo == none {
+  // Check if all mandatory variables are defined. if COMPANY-LOGO == none {
     panic(
-      "The `company-logo` variable must be defined.
+      "The `COMPANY-LOGO` variable must be defined.
 It should be a string representing the path to the company logo.", )
   }

-  if authors == none {
+  if AUTHORS == none {
     panic(
-      "The `authors` variable must be defined.
+      "The `AUTHORS` variable must be defined.
 It should be a list of strings representing the authors of the report.", )
   }

-  if student-info == none {
+  if STUDENT-INFO == none {
     panic(
-      "The `student-info` variable must be defined.
+      "The `STUDENT-INFO` variable must be defined.
 It should be a string with the student's information.", )
   }

-  if title == none {
+  if TITLE == none {
     panic(
-      "The `title` variable must be defined.
+      "The `TITLE` variable must be defined.
 It should be a string representing the title of the report.", )
   }

-  if internship-details == none {
+  if INTERNSHIP-DETAILS == none {
     panic(
-      "The `internship-details` variable must be defined.
+      "The `INTERNSHIP-DETAILS` variable must be defined.
 It should be a string describing the details of the internship.", )
   }

-  set document(author: authors, title: title)
+  set document(author: AUTHORS, title: TITLE)

   set page(paper: "a4", margin: auto, number-align: center)